danushvithiyarth/React-Project/README.md

 ---

-##📝 Activity Logs & Screenshots
+## 📝 Activity Logs & Screenshots

+- All project files, configurations, and deployment scripts are stored in the `dev` branch.
-All project steps, Jenkins builds, AWS EC2 setup, Docker Hub images, and monitoring dashboards are documented in the dev branch.
+- Screenshots documenting each step — including Jenkins builds, Docker image creation, application deployment, and monitoring dashboards — are stored in the `main` branch.
-These screenshots provide a visual reference of the pipeline execution and the deployed application.
+- These screenshots provide a visual reference of the full CI/CD pipeline execution and the deployed React application.

 ---